Public anthropology

+Public anthropology, a concept introduced by Robert Borofsky, involves two interrelated senses of the term 'public’.
+The first turns inward, subjecting anthropology’s institutional practices to public scrutiny and asking why the field has struggled to produce cumulative knowledge about the populations it studies.
+To address this limitation, public anthropology emphasizes research transparency—notably the accessibility of fieldnotes—so that ethnographic claims can be revisited and extended over time.
+The second meaning turns outward, asserting anthropology’s responsibility to bear ethnographic witness to different ways of life and leveraging this knowledge to address larger social issues of our time, following the community-building model of Partners In Health.

+At its core lies a commitment embodied in Justice Louis Brandeis’s famous assertion: “Publicity is justly commended as a remedy for social and industrial diseases.
+Sunlight is said to be the best of disinfectants; electric light the most efficient policeman” (Brandeis 1914:92).

 Relation to applied anthropology

 Merrill Singer has criticized the concept of public anthropology on the grounds that it ignores applied anthropology.
 He wrote: "given that many applied anthropologists already do the kinds of things that are now being described as PA, it is hard to understand why a new label is needed, except as a device for distancing public anthropologists from applied anthropologists" (Singer 2000: 6).
 Similarly, Barbara Rylko-Bauer wrote: "one has to ask what is the purpose of these emerging labels that consciously distinguish themselves from applied/practicing anthropology?
 While they may serve the personal interests of those who develop them, it is hard to see how they serve the broader interests of the discipline" (Rylko-Bauer 2000: 6).
 Eric Haanstad responded to Singer's claim by arguing that public anthropology does not necessarily entail the exclusion of applied anthropology (Haanstad 2001a).
 Alan Jeffery Fields defended the concept of public anthropology by claiming it is "a useful trope for one important reason: it calls attention to the fact that there is a division between public and academic perceptions" (Fields 2001a).

-Borofsky, who coined the term, prefers not to get drawn into such arguments, especially since the term was originally coined for a book series published by the University of California Press.
-He wrote: "I feel uncomfortable getting caught up in what Sigmund Freud called the 'narcissism of small differences'—related groups arguing over small differences to differentiate their identities.
-There are too many serious problems for anthropology to address" (Borofsky 2019:130).
-He continued:

-Take, as an example, the anthropologist Ben Finney.
-Challenging Sharp's assertion that Polynesia was settled accidentally by unskilled navigators, Finney became a leading advocate that Polynesia was intentionally settled by Polynesians highly skilled in the art of open-ocean navigation, able to travel across thousands of miles guided by the stars and waves.
-In 1973, he co-founded the Polynesian Voyaging Society and served as its first president.
-The Polynesian Voyaging Society became the lead organization in building the Hokule'a, a 62-foot-long double hull canoe.
-He was a part of the initial crew that sailed the Hokule'a by celestial navigation to Tahiti in 1976.
-Later he helped crew the trips to New Zealand (Aotearoa) in 1985 and Rarotonga in 1992.
-Quoting Nainoa Thompson, the Polynesian Voyaging Society's current president and a prominent figure in the Hawaiian Cultural Renaissance movement, the voyage of the Hokule'a "changed the whole identity of the Hawaiian people.
-We went from being castaways ... to being children of the world's greatest navigators, ...
-We owe it to our visionaries ... and Ben was the first" (Kubota 2018).

-Borofsky concluded: "I do not see what is gained by trying to attach applied or public to Ben Finney's work.
-What he did was impressive.
-He played a leading role in the resurrection of Hawaiian voyaging and, through that, the Hawaiian Cultural Renaissance" (Borofsky 2019:130).
+Rather than get drawn into what Sigmund Freud calls the “narcissism of small differences,” Paul Farmer and Robert Borofsky believe that anthropology should focus on broader issues, especially those relevant to the public at large.